Conditions

 • Additional costs, which may include urgency loading, overtime fees, and fees for additional resources to achieve the amended requirements.

-2. Designate’s contract project system
+2. Sodali & Co’s contract project system

 1. Project Management